apache/maven-surefire/README.md

 [![Build Status](https://builds.apache.org/job/maven-surefire-mvn-2.2.1/badge/icon)](https://builds.apache.org/job/maven-surefire-mvn-2.2.1)

 Surefire needs Maven 3.0.5 and JDK 1.6+ to be built.
-But in order to test it tests, you can do:
+But in order to run IT tests, you can do:
 * -DmavenHomeUsed= path to a Maven 2.x home
 * or -Pmaven-2.2.1, this profile will download a Maven 2.2.1 distrib and use it for integration tests.
 In order to run tests for a release check during the vote the following memory requirements are needed: